bheal521/blog/content/2014-04-03-preliminary-pitchfork-review-findings.md

 ## Initial Results ##
 So, what did I find?

-There were about 170 different reviewers that published one of the most recent 10,000 reviews on Pitchfork.
-But many of the reviewers had written one, or just a couple of reviews.
-Twenty-five reviewers had published just one review and sixty-six reviewers had published ten or fewer reviews.
-The table below shows the general breakdown the number of reviews completed by writers.
+There were about 170 different writers that published at least one of the most recent 10,000 reviews on Pitchfork.
+But many had written one, or just a couple of reviews.
+Twenty-five writers had published just one review and sixty-six writers had published ten or fewer reviews.
+The table below shows the general breakdown of how many writers wrote how many reviews:

 | # of Reviews  | # of Writers  |
 | ------------: |:--------------|